MugeniAI05/MugeniAI05.github.io/_posts/2025-7-18-timing-factors-with-machine-learning.md

 Academic evidence supports this skepticism.
 Cochrane (2011) shows that valuation ratios predict returns in-sample, but their out-of-sample forecasting power is weak.
 Welch & Goyal (2008) famously demonstrate that most market-return predictors fail to beat the historical mean.
 The combination of low signal-to-noise ratios, structural breaks, and high turnover makes timing risk premia exceptionally difficult.

 This project tests those claims through a comprehensive empirical analysis of **HML (Value)** timing.
 Using both traditional rolling-window regressions and machine-learning models, I examine whether any signal can reliably forecast when HML will outperform.
-All evaluations are fully out-of-sample and adjusted for trading costs — mirroring how systematic portfolio managers vet factor-timing strategies in production environments.
+All evaluations are fully out-of-sample and adjusted for trading costs, mirroring how systematic portfolio managers vet factor-timing strategies in production environments.

 ---